Archdiocese of Louisville: 1868 to 1937

-Reverend William McCloskey, rector of the Pontifical North American College in Rome, was appointed bishop of Louisville in 1868 by Pius IX.
+William McCloskey, rector of the Pontifical North American College in Rome, was appointed bishop of Louisville in 1868 by Pius IX.
 When McCloskey took office, the diocese had 64 churches.
 He introduced the Passionists, the Benedictines, the Fathers of the Resurrection, the Little Sisters of the Poor, the Franciscan Sisters, and the Brothers of Mary into the diocese to run schools and staff institutions.
 In 1869, McCloskey brought the Sisters of Mercy to Louisville to operate the U.S. Marine Hospital.
 That same year, he established Preston Park Seminary in Louisville.
 When McCloskey died in 1909, the diocese had 165 churches.

-After McCloskey died in 1909, Pope Pius X appointed Auxiliary Bishop Denis O'Donaghue from the Diocese of Indianapolis as the next bishop of Louisville.
+After McCloskey died in 1909, Auxiliary Bishop Denis O'Donaghue from the Diocese of Indianapolis was the next bishop.
 During the 1918 influenza pandemic, O'Donaghue closed the diocese's churches.
-He stated "the civil laws of the community always take precedence over the laws of the church" and adding "I think it was a good thing and the only thing to do."
+He stated "the civil laws of the community always take precedence over the laws of the church."
 For his efforts and those of the religious sisters and Knights of Columbus in Louisville during the pandemic, General Fred Thaddeus Austin of Camp Zachary Taylor wrote him a public letter of gratitude.
-The Sisters of Charity opened Nazareth College, now Spalding University, in Louisville in 1920, the first four-year Catholic college for women.
+The Sisters of Charity opened Nazareth College in Louisville in 1920, the first four-year Catholic college in the archdiocese for women.
+It is today Spalding University.

 In 1923, the Vatican appointed John A. Floersh of Nashville as coadjutor bishop in the diocese to assist O'Donoghue.
-When O'Donoghue died in 1924, Floersh automatically became bishop of Louisville.
+When O'Donoghue died in 1924, Floersh became bishop of Louisville.
 In 1931, the Dominican Sisters founded St. Catharine Junior College at Springfield.